ESSit/FEND_project_jasmine/README.md

 Are Defined:
 - Make sure that the allFeeds variable has been defined and that it is not empty.

-URL defined and value url not empty in allFeeds object:
+URL defined and value URL not empty in allFeeds object:
 - Loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.

+NAME defined and value NAME not empty in allFeeds object
-- Loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.
+- Loops through each feed in the allFeeds object and ensures it has a NAME defined and that the NAME is not empty.

 Body hidden by default:
 - Ensures the menu element is hidden by default.